 There are several circumstances that may justify a modification of child support, such as losing your job, a change in the cost of childcare or health insurance, one of the parents has become permanently disabled, or custody or your parenting time order is changing.
 Your attorney needs to be well versed in the circumstances that justify a modification and what you need to do to accomplish the modification.

-The custody attorneys at Edward F. Whipps & Associates have over 30 years of experience and know the ins-and-outs of child support.
+The custody attorneys at Edward F. Whipps & Associates have decades of experience and know the ins-and-outs of child support.
 If you are considering pursuing a modification of child support, you can trust our attorneys to provide you with sound and well-reasoned advice to help meet your needs and those of your children.

 Contact an Experienced Child Custody Lawyer Today

 If you need a child custody lawyer, please contact Edward F. Whipps & Associates for help.
-You can arrange a confidential initial consultation by calling our downtown office at (614) 461-6006, our Dublin office at (614) 461-6007, or filling out this online contact form.
+You can arrange a confidential initial consultation by calling our office at (614) 461-6006 or filling out this online contact form.